Let us begin with a case study. Add a Table of Contents to a Word document in around 10 seconds! Yes - that is "seconds"!

 Then the following screen displays.
 Here we made no changes other than to ensure that the three check boxes: Show page numbers, Right align page numbers, and Use Hyperlinks instead of Page Numbers, were all checked.

 The example we used to illustrate this was witnessed by 25 teachers on a course.
-On a 6 year old Windows 7 laptop, a table of contents containing 68 Chapter headings, 431 second level headings, and 59 third level headings, and running to just over 14 A4-size pages, took only 8 seconds to complete.
+On an old Windows 7 laptop, a table of contents containing 68 Chapter headings, 431 second level headings, and 59 third level headings, and running to just over 14 A4-size pages, took only 8 seconds to complete.

 First, could you even type 14 pages in 8 seconds, never mind adding accurate page numbers?